 That means you should never (ever) use click-baity and irrelevant subject lines just to boost your open rate.
 Your fans will most likely feel betrayed or see it as spammy and never open another email (or unsubscribe).
 Getting a high open rate on one email isn’t worth it if you tarnish the trust your fans have in you.

 Some people say the subject line should be the main benefit of reading the email.
 Others say it should sum up what’s inside the email.
-Still others will pull out a small, catchy piece of the email and leave the recipient hanging so they have to open the email.
+Still others will pull out a small, catchy piece of the email and leave the recipient hanging so they have to open the email to find out more.
 I say go for a variety of all three – whatever works best for your fanbase.

 Just like with the email copy itself, it’s best to keep subject lines fairly brief.
 Many email readers like Apple’s Mail will cut the subject line off after a certain amount of characters, so keep it short and to the point.